Waray-Waray gangs: Bloodiest years

-Philippine Drug War
+Philippine drug war

-By 2014, congressmen submitted House Bill No. 3691 which would make it illegal to name gangs after ethnicity, place, or religion.
+By 2014, congressmen submitted House Bill No. 3691, which would have hopefully made it illegal to name gangs after ethnicity, place, or religion.
 The bill was conceptualized to stop racism caused by these gangs.
 However, the Waray-Waray gangs still persisted.
 In 2015 for example, Waray-Waray gang leader Jobert Española was murdered by unknown assailants in Binondo, Manila.
 He was once convicted of killing policeman SPO2 Nestor Dela Cruz.
 The year 2017 saw the individual capture of two Waray-Waray gang members in Caloocan and Valenzuela.
-This particular group had robbed two Indian nationals, and a Colt M1911 was recovered on one of them.
+This particular group had robbed two Indian nationals, and a Colt M1911 was recovered from one of them.

-There has also been a rise of street gangs who were inspired by and took their names from previous Waray-Waray gangs.
+There has also been a rise of street gangs who were inspired by, or took their names from previous Waray-Waray gangs.
 This include a local vigilante gang from Tacloban known as OG Imba: Waray-Waray Gang, who became infamous for their gang warfare.
-In 2018, remnant Waray gangs were reported by Chief Supt.
-Edward Caranza as gun-for-hire that targeted local chief executives and potential political candidates.
-Six of them were killed in a shootout with the police in a buy-bust operation during the height of the Philippine Drug War, in Barangay San Isidro, Rodriguez, Rizal.
+In 2018, Waray-Waray gangsters were reported by Chief Supt.
+Edward Caranza as working as hired guns, who targeted local chief executives and potential political candidates.
+Six of them were killed in a shootout with the police in Rodriguez, Rizal, during a buy-bust operation at the height of the Philippine drug war.
 They were also involved in carnapping and robbery cases.

 On the night of December 5, 2020, two members of a Waray-Waray group were killed in a police operation in Quezon City.
 The members were part of a gun-running and gun-for-hire group who also partook in drug-dealing and kidnapping.
 One of those killed, Jhonny Radaza, was a former convict.
 A month later, four more gangsters were killed in a rescue operation with the police after kidnapping a Chinese national.
+In January 13, 2026, a suspected member of the Waray-Ozamiz Gang, who had escaped from the New Bilibid Prison, was captured by policemen in Cagayan de Oro.
+The presence of the gangster prompted fears of a possible resurgence of the criminal organization in the region, but PMAJ Joann Navarro assured that the PNP's area of responsibility had been secured.

 Ties to the Philippine Army

 Some of the members of the Waray-Waray gangs were former or active soldiers of the Philippine Army, including Eliseo Barres, Alfredo Mondares and Army Cpl.
 Pelagio Royera.
 This, and the amount of high-caliber weapons and explosives recovered, led to the police investigating whether the army and the gangs have ties to each other.
-Most members, however, were only thugs who had street training.

 Infamous gangs

-Many Waray-Waray gangs are differentiated from each other by their unique names, modus operandi, ethnicities, or places of origin.
+Many Waray-Waray gangs are differentiated from each other by their unique names, modus operandi, or places of origin.
 Some of the most notorious are: